Share This Article

 Summing Up

-New technology usually inspires excitement or technology.
-After all, they promise easier, faster, and better ways of doing things.
-However, someone with Technophobia will view these with suspicion.
+New technology usually inspires excitement over technology.
+After all, tech promises easier, faster, and better ways of doing things.
+However, someone with technophobia will view new technology with suspicion.
 They are wary of the impact these advancements have on their way of life.
-With time and effort, Technophobia can be overcome.
+With time and effort, technophobia can be overcome.
 You may not become an early adopter, but you should be comfortable with using new gadgets and apps.
 Don’t lose hope.
 Eventually, you can lead a normal life in the age of technology.